farah-mahmoudx/Product-Market-Type-Classification/README.md

 # Product-Market-Type-Classification
 This project aims to classify retail products into different market types using machine learning.
 We built a supervised classification model based on the XGBoost algorithm, which demonstrated high accuracy in predicting the appropriate market type based on product and outlet features.
-# 🛒 Product Market Type Classification

-This project uses machine learning (XGBoost) to predict the **market type** of retail products based on their features.
-It was developed for the **ECE3403 - Data Analytics & Optimization** course at AASTMT.

 ## 🔍 Project Goal
 To automatically classify products into one of four market types using product and outlet data.